 Lynne is the former MP for Hornsey & Wood Green, and a former Minister in both the Home Office and the Department for International Development.
 She was one of the chief architects of the Marriage (Same Sex Couples) Act 2014.
 She is currently the Liberal Democrat Spokesperson for Energy and Climate Change.

-Lynne was born and brought up in North London and has lived in the Hornsey & Wood Green constituency for over 30 years.
+Lynne was born and brought up in North London and has lived in her former constituency of Hornsey & Wood Green for over 30 years.
 She went to primary school in Highgate, and still lives there today.

-Lynne has held regular events in the constituency, including an apprenticeship fair, an independent shops competition and fete, and public meetings on key local issues.
+Lynne also held regular events in the constituency, including an apprenticeship fair, an independent shops competition and fete, and public meetings on key local issues.